-Audio products and solutions revenues decreased \$19.2 million, or 33%, for the three-month period ended March 31, 2013, compared to the same period in 2012 (Restated).
-For the three-month period ended March 31, 2013, revenues from our digital audio software and workstation solutions and control surfaces, consoles and live-sound systems both decreased.
-The decrease in total audio products and solutions revenues was primarily the result of lower amortization of deferred revenues (that is, lower recognition of revenue backlog) attributable to transactions executed on or before December 31, 2010, which, due to the adoption of ASU No. 2009-13 and ASU No. 2009-14 as described further in "Critical Accounting Polices and Estimates," resulted in many of our product orders qualifying for upfront revenue recognition; whereas, prior to adoption the same orders required ratable recognition over periods of up to eight years.
+Audio products and solutions revenues from continuing operations decreased \$12.4 million, or 26.0%, for the three-month period ended September 30, 2013, compared to the same period in 2012 (Restated), and decreased \$41.8 million, or 26.3%, for the nine-month period ended September 30, 2013, compared to the same period in 2012 (Restated).
+For the nine-month period ended September 30, 2013, revenues from our digital audio software and workstation solutions and our control surfaces, consoles and live-sound systems decreased.
+For the three-month period ended September 30, 2013, revenues from our digital audio software and workstation solutions decreased, while revenues from our control surfaces, consoles and live-sound systems were relatively flat.
+The decrease in total audio products and solutions revenues was primarily the result of lower amortization of deferred revenues (that is, lower recognition of revenue backlog) attributable to transactions executed on or before December 31, 2010, which, due to the adoption of ASU No. 2009-13 and ASU No. 2009-14 as described further in "Critical Accounting Polices and

+Estimates," resulted in many of our product orders qualifying for upfront revenue recognition; whereas, prior to adoption the same orders required ratable recognition over periods of up to eight years.
 Revenue backlog associated with transactions executed prior to the adoption of ASU No. 2009-13 and ASU No. 2009-14 will continue to decline through 2016, before the balance is largely amortized, contributing less revenue each period.

-As a percentage of revenues from continuing operations, the percentages for digital audio software and workstation solutions and control surfaces, consoles and live-sound systems both decreased.
+As a percentage of revenues from continuing operations, the percentage for digital audio software and workstation solutions decreased in both 2013 periods, compared to the same periods in 2012 (Restated), while the percentage for control surfaces, consoles and live-sound systems decreased for the nine-month period but increased for the three-month period.